Freyrr/StableDiffusionOnlyCPU/README.md

 5. **prompthero/openjourney**: [CreativeML Open RAIL-M License](https://huggingface.co/prompthero/openjourney/blob/main/LICENSE)

 **Your use of this project must comply with all licenses involved, including both our MIT license and the respective AI model licenses.**

-The MIT License for our code allows:
-- ✅ Commercial use
-- ✅ Modification
-- ✅ Distribution
-- ✅ Private use
-- ✅ Sublicensing

 However, these permissions are limited by the AI model licenses.
 For example, some models may:
 - ⚠️ Restrict commercial use